Junjiequan/a331998513/README.md

 # About me
 Hi, I'm Jay.
 A Chinese Korean, majored in Economics and business administration and currently self-learning front-end development.

 I have been thinking long about how should I explain my passions in programming...
-Since I put all my passion into learning & building, I believe to showcase of each project that I've built is the best way to describe my passions.
-Here is my <a href="http://jayyy.site/" target="_blank" rel="nofollow noreferrer noopener">portfolio website</a> to "check" my passion.
+Since I put all my passion into learning & building, I believe that to showcase each project  I've built is probably the best way to prove my passions.
+So, here is my <a href="http://jayyy.site/" target="_blank" rel="nofollow noreferrer noopener">portfolio website</a> to "check" my passion.

 ## Short facts